0%

 Tokens

-Temporary shades created from card abilities or effects.
+Temporary shades created from card effects.

 Tribute Summon